Skip to Main ContentCaldwell University Jennings Library Banner

 IN TEXT CITATION:

 Use the article title, or the company ticker symbol, whichever makes more sense depending on the source.
 Put the article title in quotation marks, followed by a comma.
-Include the name of the publication / source where you got the article.
+If you have multiple sources with the same or very similar titles, include the name of the publication / source where you got the article to differentiate them.
+It's okay to use a shortened form of the publication name - for example, CNN Business can be shortened to CNN.

 WORKS CITED ENTRY:

 Make sure that your in-text citation matches your works cited entry!
-For example, if your in-text citation is ("Starbucks Corporation," CNN Business), then "Starbucks Corporation" should be the first thing that appears in your works cited entry.
+For example, if your in-text citation is ("Starbucks Corporation," CNN), then "Starbucks Corporation" should be the first thing that appears in your works cited entry.

 "Starbucks Corporation."
 CNN Businesshttps://www.cnn.com/markets/stocks/SBUX.
 Accessed September 10, 2024.